maolro/raldamain/en/rules/ranks/Bloodlines/plantilla de aire.md

 ## Rank IV

-Increases your CAR by 1.
+Increases your CHA by 1.

 <u>Sky traveller:</u> You receive the ability to fly 60 feet as a move action.
 While flying you gain a die advantage attacking creatures on the ground and increase your DES by 1 for Dodge rolls.
 This flight speed is reduced by heavy armor and you will begin to fall if you are stunned.
 Flying long distances tires you more easily, leaving you fatigued if you try to fly for more than an hour at a time.